google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 [I-D.ietf-trans-threat-analysis] provides a more detailed threat analysis of the Certificate Transparency architecture.

-Note that it may take up to twice the Maximum Merge Delay for a given submission to be available to monitors, as a log is required to include the submission in the tree within the MMD, but may also serve an STH that's up to MMD old.

 ## Misissued Certificates

 Misissued certificates that have not been publicly logged, and thus do not have a valid SCT, are not considered compliant.
 Misissued certificates that do have an SCT from a log will appear in that public log within the Maximum Merge Delay, assuming the log is operating correctly.
-Thus, the maximum period of time during which a misissued certificate can be used without being available for audit is the MMD.
+As a log is allowed to serve an STH that's up to MMD old, the maximum period of time during which a misissued certificate can be used without being available for audit is twice the MMD.

 ## Detection of Misissue